Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Gorku got his notice of acceptance a week before the Rites began.

 That would leave...
 Leemu.
 All alone in a house built for three, with no Clan and no company.
-He couldn’t begrudge his friends for moving on with their lives - balls, he’d have felt worse if they’d stayed just to keep him company - but once Preed had given away his garden plants and packed his things, shared long, tearful hugs with his friends and finally gone away…
+He couldn’t begrudge his friends for moving on with their lives - balls, he’d have felt worse if they’d stayed just to keep him company - but once Preed had given away his garden plants and packed his things, shared long, tearful hugs with his friends and finally gone away...

 The house already felt emptier.

 Gorku wasn’t quite gone, though.
 And he still had training to do.
-So, in an eminently Stoneback sort of way, he hefted that enormous saddle-ruck of his, sank to all fours, and asked Leemu in an almost desperate kind of voice, "Uh… ‘ya wanna go run with me?"
+So, in an eminently Stoneback sort of way, he hefted that enormous saddle-ruck of his, sank to all fours, and asked Leemu in an almost desperate kind of voice, "Uh... ‘ya wanna go run with me?"

 Previously, Leemu hadn’t.
 He never felt *up* to that level of exercise.
-This time though… He just duck-nodded and fell in alongside his friend.
+This time though...
+He just duck-nodded and fell in alongside his friend.

 Gorku was keeping it to a sort of loping trundle rather than his usual flat-out run.
 And he stopped here and there, quite plainly for Leemu’s comfort; he’d definitely need to work on his endurance.
-Aside from the exercise though, Leemu *felt* like they should talk, or say something, or comment on the cherry trees, or…
+Aside from the exercise though, Leemu *felt* like they should talk, or say something, or comment on the cherry trees, or...

 In fact, Gorku seemed to just want the company.
 Because, as *ever,* he wasn’t a Gao who was so good with his words.

 "Uh... tacos?"

 Leemu chittered softly.
-Gorku’s emotional range was… well, it was as big as he himself was.
+Gorku’s emotional range was... well, it was as big as he himself was.
 Everything he felt, he felt *large,* so he wasn’t so good at handling the smaller, softer, quieter feelings.
 That offer, or query, spoke volumes to anyone who knew how to read him.

 "Sure."

 They loped back through Riverside Park toward the Alien Quarter, where Leela usually set up her trailer.
 Sure enough, she was parked in one of her usual spots, an open space near the Quarter wall that wasn’t quite big or glamorous enough to be called a plaza.
 It was just a space where a *lot* of foot traffic passed through.

 She had competition today in the form of a Human selling baklava.
-Leemu had a pretty bad sweet tooth, so he couldn’t help but sniff toward that stall…
+Leemu had a pretty bad sweet tooth, so he couldn’t help but sniff toward that stall...

 "Hmmph!
 Talk about *loyalty,* I see!"